tronross/lotide/README.md

 ### assertArraysEqual
 assertArraysEqual compares two arrays and prints a message to the console asserting whether they are strictly equal or not.

+### assertObjectsEqual
+assertObjectsEqual compares two objects and asserts an appropriate message to the console.

 ### countLetters
 countLetters takes in a string and returns an object containing counts of each letter that appears in the string.